 Starting a conversation over text can lead to additional ongoing benefits.
 The biggest is adding prospects to your owned audience.
 This means you have a direct communication channel with them, not dependent on other platforms like Google, Facebook or Instagram.
 Building your owned audience is huge to your future marketing and communication success.

 You also benefit from the text exchange as it starts to answer a question, but then progresses to setting a next step.
 If that next step is a meeting or appointment you can now text that customer a reminder ahead of that appointment.
 Studies have shown that appointment reminders are one of the biggest consumer benefits when allowing a business to text with them.

 This long term opportunity also points out the importance of respectful and valuable communication.
 Using SMS to help a customer over marketing to them (unless given explicit permission) grants you a long term relationship.

 Many live chat tools will show an “offline” status when there are no operators online to help prospects or customers.
 What happens when a website visitor reaches an offline chat tool?
 It’s not good.
 Our survey found that 57% said they just leave the website.
 That’s a big number and a very leaky lead funnel.

 The same survey looked at consumer expectations on response times for text messaging and live chat with a business and it revealed that your business has more time to reply on text.
 This signals that you have more time to reply to a text with a customer and exceed their expectations of response, making their customer experience better.

 Convert website visitors to text messaging

 After reading all of this you might be wondering how to move your website visitors to text conversations.
 We have the answer.
-Our Leadbox is a widget built to do just this on your website.
+Our Leadbox is a web to text widget built to do just this on your website.
 Adding the Leadbox to your website prompts your web visitor to submit their info to be replied to via text.